 In critically ill or injured patients, tissue perfusion and oxygenation are essential in maintaining organ vitality and limiting the risk of multiple organ dysfunction syndrome (MODS) resulting from tissue hypoxia.

-Patients with early warnings of failing tissue perfusion have better chances of recovery when treatment can be started promptly.1.2 Clinicians need quick and reliable tools for prompt assessment and optimal management of perfusion.
+Patients with early warnings of failing tissue perfusion have better chances of recovery when treatment can be started promptly.1.2 Critical care providers need quick, non-invasive and reliable tools to assess microcirculation early and continuously to optimally manage hypoperfusion in critically ill patients.

 Tissue pCO2—an abbreviation of “partial pressure of carbon dioxide”—indicates the amount of carbon dioxide gas dissolved in the blood.
 As an early indicator of tissue hypoperfusion, monitoring tissue pCO2 can provide life-saving information.